 Note Conduit Comment А 2 in.
 RGS nipple With lock nuts and grounding bushings or use lock nuts with piercing screw and plastic bushing, 2-1/2 - 3 in. long В 1 in.
 RGS nipple With lock nuts and grounding bushings or use lock nuts with piercing screw and plastic bushing С 2 in.
 RGS For Instrument Transformer Secondary Connections D 1/2 - 1 in.
-EMT, PVC or RGS Phone line (POTS line) - Suggest 4 pair Cat 5 Е 1/2 - 1 in.
+EMT, PVC or RGS Phone line (POTS line) - Suggest 4 pair Cat 5 E 1/2 - 1 in.
 EMT, PVC or RGS Optional KYZ to Customer Suggest < 10 Ω loop resistance F 3/4 - 1 in.
 EMT or PVC Ground Connection #8 or larger connection to ground bus G 1/2 - 1 in.
-EMT or PVC 120 V AC, 20 A Station Power

-Equipment to be mounted on 36 in. \times 36 in. \times 3/4 in. minimum painted plywood attached to the wall to provide an air space behind plywood.
-Boxes shall be mounted and connected to allow doors and covers to open without binding on adjacent boxes.
+EMT or PVC 120 V AC, 20 A Station Power x 3/4 in. minimum painted plywood attached to the wall to provide an air space behind plywood. allow doors and covers to open without binding on adjacent boxes.